 Philharmonia West performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
 Listen to a sample of their performance of their live performance at that concert of Hop, Skip & Jump by Gary Fletcher here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Philharmonia’s repertoire is primarily first position, and students must know detaché and staccato bow strokes.
-Repertoire highlights for spring 2018 include:
+Repertoire highlights for fall 2018 include: